-Emergency First Response Primary including CPR and Secondary Care First aid are good skills for anyone to have at work or at play.
+Emergency First Response Primary including CPR and Secondary Care First aid are good skills for anyone to have.
 What would you do if a work colleague or family member collapses?
 The EFR course is designed to give you the skills and confidence to deal with medical emergencies and administer the correct care while the emergency services arrive.

 You will also need this qualification for the PADI Rescue Diver course.
 Emergency First Response is a PADI affiliate that specialises in teaching these lifesaving skills – and they’re for anyone, not just divers.
 PADI Instructors are now required to also be Emergency First Response Instructors!

 The course is run from our Hub, however with sufficient numbers we can visit you.

 Emergency First Response training is learning serious medical emergency response skills in an upbeat, positive environment.
 You gain the confidence that you are prepared to help in an emergency.